Meso-American look and feel? Check.

 Your elite are surely the Saurus Guard: high defence, high damage but relatively slow.

-From there you can add mobility and wounds losing damage and defence with the Saurus Knights, or save even more points reducing the mobility with the Saurus Warriors.
+From there you can add mobility with the Saurus Knights, or save even points reducing the mobility and damage with the Saurus Warriors.

 Independently from how you are going to form your bulk, you will need some flying units for their amazing Movement and high Wounds (high movement is just king in Warcry).